obsidianmd/obsidian-developer-docs/en/Plugins/Guides/Manage plugin lifecycle.md

 }
 ```

 While this works, it quickly becomes repetitive and error-prone.
-Fortunately, Obsidian’s `Component` system offers a better solution.
+Fortunately, Obsidian's `Component` system offers a better solution.

 ## Automatic Resource Management with `Component`